cado-security/product-help/docs/cado/discovery-import/aws/run-command.md

 ![Saved Script - Step 2](/img/aws-ec2-runcommand4.png)

-5. In Step 3, specify the location of the output file on the target system that will be uploaded to your Cado S3 bucket.
+5. In Step 3, specify the location of the output file on the target system that will be uploaded to your / Forensic Acquisition and Investigation S3 bucket.
 This step is not available for Windows scripts.

 ![Saved Script - Step 3](/img/aws-ec2-runcommand5.png)